 I live over 300 miles from the nearest ocean.
 I do not scuba dive.
 I am only on or near ocean water on vacations.
 As such, I am unwilling to spend thousands of dollars getting set up to do underwater photography.
 That said, I am interested in it.
 I would like to have a camera capable of shooting underwater, or at least of getting wet.

 You might be in a similar situation.
 You might want to look at waterproof options for beach vacations.
-Perhaps you plan to snorkel a little on a trip to the coast.
-Or maybe you are taking a coastal trip and want to shoot waves.
 You might just want to protect your camera from the elements.
 If so, you should know your options for taking cameras underwater.

 There are a few different options for you.
 In fact, there is something of a good, better, and best way to go about underwater or waterproof photography.
 There is a huge disparity in price among these options though.

 Let’s go through them now.
 This will give you an idea of your options, the costs involved, as well as the strengths and weaknesses of each approach.

 Most of us will have DSLRs, and the ideal option would be to take that DSLR underwater (safely).
 After all, we spent a lot of money on that DSLR, and it gets great image quality.
 The good news is that there is a way you can take your DSLR underwater.
 You can buy a waterproof housing to fit to virtually any model of DSLR.
 The housings allow you to take your camera underwater, operate the controls, and take pictures.

 So problem solved, right?